jasminetntu/jasminetntu/README.md

 ## Hi, everyone! (^-^)/ ~☆

 ### ☘️ About Me
-I'm Jasmine, or Jammy, an aspiring software developer who likes to create fun, pretty products that help others and make people happy!!
+I'm Jasmine (or Jammy), an aspiring software developer who likes to create fun, pretty products that help others and make people happy!!

 I enjoy combining my technical and artistic/creative skills mainly through frontend development, UI/UX design, and game development.
 I am also often the project manager/leader, making sure everyone is on task and that there are no merging conflicts.
 T_T